misasa/multi_stage/README.md

 # gem package -- multi_stage

-Provide `spots-warp` that projects coordinate to other space.
+Provide `spots-warp` that projects coordinates to other space.
 It is useful to convert stage coordinate of certain device into global coordinate in VisualStage 2007.

 See also `image-warp` in [python package -- image_mosaic](https://github.com/misasa/image_mosaic).